-Robofest is a variety of competitions and events with autonomous robots – programmed to act independently and not remote-controlled – that encourages students to have fun while learning principles of physical science, computer science, technology, engineering, and math (STEM), and Information and Communication Technologies (ICT).
+Robofest is a festival of competitions and events with autonomous robots that encourages students to have fun while learning principles of physical science, computer science, technology, engineering, and math (STEM), and Information and Communication Technologies (ICT).
 Students design, construct, and program the robots.
-Adult coaches are not allowed to assist during the events.
+Any robotics kits are allowed in the construction of robots.

-Since 2000, over 14,000 students have competed in Robofest, including teams from 13 US States, England, Canada, China, France, India, Brazil, South Korea, Mexico, and Singapore.
+Since 2000, over 14,000 students have competed in Robofest, including teams from 13 US States, England, Canada, China, France, India, Brazil, South Korea, Mexico, Singapore, and South Africa.

 Teams compete in the junior (grades 4-8), senior (grades 9-12), and college divisions.
-Student teams, composed of up to seven members each, can participate in a variety of events:
+Student teams, composed of up to five members each, can participate in a variety of events listed below:

-Check out our Google calendar for the latest listing of events!
+Check out our calendar for the latest listing of events!